 Both derms recommend this product, which also happens to be super affordable.
 In addition to the retinyl palmitate, it's enriched with vitamin E, allantoin, and panthenol to help nourish and intensely moisturize skin, says Solomon.

 "This product repairs existing photodamage and fortifies skin against future damage while reducing the appearance of fines lines and wrinkles," says Solomon, who adds that it's a great multi-tasker to use not only on your face but on your neck and chest, too.
-It contains vitamins C and E, antioxidants that work well with retinyl palmitate.
+It contains vitamins C and E, antioxidants that work well with retinyl palmitate, according to our experts.

 This was the product that finally convinced one Byrdie editor to hop aboard the retinoid train.
 Using it at night left her skin, "fresh" and "glowy," and she claims the fine lines that cropped up on her face eventually diminished.
 Credit that gentle retinyl palmitate, coupled with hydrating sodium PCA and soothing aloe.

-The skin around your eyes is thinner than other areas, which is why it tends to be where fine lines and wrinkles show up first.
+The skin around your eyes is thinner than other areas, which is why it may be where fine lines and wrinkles show up first.
 Enter this luxurious balm-like formula that pairs the anti-aging benefits of retinyl palmitate with heavy-hitting hydrators such as ceramides and jojoba seed oil, all with a silky texture that glides across this delicate skin.

 Pairing retinyl palmitate with ceramides, essential ingredients meant to help maintain a strong and healthy skin barrier, may minimize the likelihood of irritation.
 The pre-dosed capsules make application easier than ever, (not to mention, they are ideal for travel).

 Retinyl palmitate isn't beneficial just for your complexion: Solomon is a fan of this hydrator for the skin below your chin.
 "Along with retinyl palmitate, it also has other great key ingredients such as avocado oil and chamomile extract," she says.
 She also points out that it's paraben-free and hypoallergenic, and that the formula absorbs quickly without ever feeling greasy.